Academic Mentor (Part-Time) - Westchester, NY $22-$25/hr | Flexible Schedule (Min. 3 Days/Week) Monday-Friday

 Reports to: Director of Family Services

-The Urban League of Rochester seeks a full-time Mobility Mentor to provide mobility mentoring assistance and administration for the Mobility Mentoring Program.
+The Urban League of Rochester seeks a full-time Mobility Mentor to provide mobility mentoring and motivational interviewing for clients of the Mobility Mentoring Program.

 Job Responsibilities